-Weight gain around the middle: a curse of the menopause?
+Weight gain around the middle: a curse of menopause?
 Or is there a way to avoid it?
-The good news is that there are a number of things you can do to keep the creeping pounds away from your waistline.
-Naturopathic practitioner and nutritionist Anne-Lise Miller tells us how...
+While menopause weight gain affects many older women, the good news is that there are a number of things that you can do to keep the creeping pounds away from your waistline.
+Here's what you need to know.

-Diseases such as breast and prostate cancer are almost always oestrogen-dependent and there is evidence that we should be more concerned about too much oestrogen rather than not enough.
-In fact, the expanding waistline so many women experience during menopause is not only driven by excess oestrogen, it produces oestrogen itself!
+Menopause weight gain is not only driven by excess oestrogen, it produces oestrogen itself.
+Diseases such as breast cancer are almost always oestrogen-dependent and there is evidence that we should be more concerned about too much oestrogen rather than not enough.

 Oestrogen may partially contribute to bone density and vaginal lubrication, but it also increases fat stores, drives water retention and slows down gut movements leading to constipation and bloating.